Core Rules

 • Make sure they get this: Give them an item to deliver.
 Depending on the difficulty, treat as a Boast.

-• Promise me you’ll keep them safe: Name an NPC (new or existing) and have the PC swear to protect them.
+• Promise me you’ll keep them safe: Name an NPC (new or existing) and have the adventurer swear to protect them.

-• Avenge me: Name the thing that killed you, its master, or collaborator and have the PC swear revenge.
+• Avenge me: Name the thing that killed you, its master, or collaborator and have the adventurer swear revenge.
 Treat as a Boast.

-• Mysterious final words: Mumble something (maybe something you decide on later) and work with the referee and the witnessing PC to determine its meaning.
+• Mysterious final words: Mumble something (maybe something you decide on later) and work with the referee and the witnessing adventurer to determine its meaning.

 Returning from Death